-Will I be covered for payments already made prior to purchasing the wedding insurance?
+Will I be covered for payments and deposits already paid prior to purchasing the wedding insurance?

 Will we be covered for pre-existing medical conditions?

 There is no cover for any claim caused directly or indirectly or contributed to by you or a close relative:

 - acting against medical advice (or would have been if you sought their advice) at any time during the period of insurance

 - suffering a medical condition in the 12 months prior to the commencement date for which you/they are on a hospital waiting list for treatment

 - having a medical condition on the commencement date for which you/they have received a terminal prognosis

 - suffering at any time anxiety, stress or depression (unless admitted as an in-patient at a hospital)